 - Strong facilitation, consultation and convening skills and experience

-- Experience, confidence, and judgement to operate and deliver projects with a high degree of autonomy, while at the same time seeking and accepting constructive input from supervisor, team, and colleagues on the content of the work.
+- Experience, confidence, and judgement to operate and deliver projects with a high degree of autonomy

 - A proven ability to lead diverse stakeholder groups to a shared understanding and to foster common ground, and experience working on innovations processes and/or the management and use of data a plus

 Other relevant information